 With all this data flying around, this is where Modern Treasury comes in.
 Modern Treasury matches bank statements with the history of a company’s financial transactions.
 Now finance teams can focus on mission-critical problems of the business and not piecing together the jigsaw puzzle of bank transactions by hand.

 Back to our ACH debit example.
 The ODFI collects all the ACH files that come in for the day before forwarding them as a batch to a clearinghouse for processing.
 Typically, the clearinghouse is the Federal Reserve.
 However, there is a second large-scale operator called the Electronic Payments Network, or EPN.
-The EPN is a subsidiary of the Clearing House, a banking association and payments company that is owned by the largest commercial banks.
+The EPN is a subsidiary of The Clearing House (TCH), a banking association and payments company that is owned by the largest commercial banks.
 These two clearinghouses, sometimes referred to as ACH Operators, act as the intermediary between the ODFI and the RDFI on all ACH transfers.

 At this point, you the customer might see a Pending Transaction listed in your bank account alongside the soon-to-be deducted $95.
 Though many payment processors advertise the ACH payment and reconciliation process as taking 3-5 days, you can cut that time down by using Modern Treasury.
 Modern Treasury can process same-day debit and credit in less than 24 hours, regular debit in one day, and regular credit in 1-2 days.

 The next business day, the clearinghouse sorts the ACH transactions and sends them to the correct Receiving Depository Financial Institutions, or RDFI.
 Don’t get confused here — They’re called Receiving because they’re accepting the ACH files, not the payment itself.
 Though note that later in the process when transactions are reconciled, the RDFI may receive a credit or debit.